hackclub/hackclub/workshops/lib/twilio-basic/signup.md

 > ![](img/show_api_credentials.gif)

-Write down your **ACCOUNT SID** and **AUTH TOKEN** somewhere that you can easily retrieve them.
+Write down your account SID and authentication token somewhere that you can easily retrieve them.
 Make sure you remember which one is which.

-In my case, my ACCOUNT SID is `AC6f0013735dcb2fa4db7e35baa5c7e344` and my AUTH TOKEN is `fb83ceb820510cf695cf1f45b157c12f`.
+In my case, my account SID is `AC6f0013735dcb2fa4db7e35baa5c7e344` and my authentication token is `fb83ceb820510cf695cf1f45b157c12f`.

 We have what we need!